ethersphere/SWIPs/SWIPs/swip-0.md

 updated: 2019-07-09
 ---

-## What is an SWIP?
+## What is a SWIP?

 SWIP stands for Swarm Improvement Proposal.
-An SWIP is a design document providing information to the Swarm community, or describing a new feature for Swarm or its processes or environment.
+A SWIP is a design document providing information to the Swarm community, or describing a new feature for Swarm or its processes or environment.
 The SWIP should provide a concise technical specification of the feature and a rationale for the feature.
 The SWIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## SWIP Rationale